Kachumbari

-Kachumbari is a fresh tomato and onion salad dish that is popular in the cuisines of the African Great Lakes region.
+Kachumbari is a fresh tomato and onion salad relish that is popular in the cuisines of the African Great Lakes region.
 It is an uncooked salad dish consisting of chopped tomatoes, onions, and chili peppers.
 Variations of kachumbari can be found in Kenya, Tanzania, Rwanda, Uganda, Burundi and in the Southern African countries of Malawi and Congo.

 The Swahili word kachumbari originated from the Indian word cachumber.

+Kacuhumbali is made from raw sliced onions mixed with fresh raw tomatoes, sprinkles of lemon juice or vinegar and small pitches of table salt.

 Uses

 Kachumbari is used as a salad side dish for a main meal.
 In Kenya, it is used as a condiment served with pilau (pilaf), mukimo, or a meal of nyama choma (roasted meat) and ugali.
 In Tanzania, it is eaten with rice pilau or biryani.
 In Malawi, it is usually eaten on its own like any other salad dish, while in Uganda it is normally eaten with nyama choma.

 Variations

 Other ingredients, such as lime or lemon juice, fresh cilantro (coriander or dhania), parsley, avocado, or cucumber, and in some cases gin or vodka, can also be added.
 Some recipe variations also call for habanero or Scotch bonnet peppers, with a touch of ground cayenne pepper.

 Kachumbari is popular throughout the African Great Lakes region and can be eaten with African pilaf and African biryani.
 In Malawi, it is called sumu or shum or simply "tomato and onion salad".